microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-translator.md

 ms.author: liydu, arthma
 ---

-# Use IoT DevKit AZ3166 with Azure Function and Cognitive Services to make a language translator
+# Use IoT DevKit AZ3166 with Azure Functions and Cognitive Services to make a language translator

 In this article, you learn how to make IoT DevKit as a language translator by using [Azure Cognitive Services](https://azure.microsoft.com/services/cognitive-services/).
 It records your voice and translates it to English text shown on the DevKit screen.